 Katherine Tayler-Smith, Researcher for MSF

 LuxOR and partners jointly organize several Operational Research (OR) training courses annually worldwide.
-These courses develop capacity to conduct and publish OR for health professionals from national programs.
+These courses develop the capacity to conduct and publish OR for health professionals from national programs.
 In 2013, the training became part of SORT IT, a research and training initiative of WHO’s Special Program for Research and Training in Tropical Diseases (TDR).

 LuxOR Coordinator: Rony Zachariah